bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Icebergs
 --------

 Icebergs are logical (and often physical) isolation of ethernet management networks.
-Most of the time, icebergs are use to:
+Most of the time, icebergs are used to:

 * Spread load over multiple managements servers (for very large clusters).
 Icebergs are also often called "islands" in these cases.
 * Secure cluster by dividing specific usages, to prevent compromised system to access all the network.

 One Iceberg is composed of one or multiple managements servers, **in charge of the same pool of nodes**.

-**BlueBanquise** support many kind of configurations, but most common are:
+**BlueBanquise** support many kinds of configurations, but most common are:

 One iceberg
 ^^^^^^^^^^^

 .. image:: images/one_iceberg.svg

-For simple systems (small/medium HPC cluster, small enterprise network, university IT practical session room, etc), one iceberg scenario is the standard.
-One or multiple management will reach the sames ethernet administration networks, and federate the same pool of nodes.
+For simple systems (small/medium HPC cluster, small enterprise network, university IT practical session room, etc.), one iceberg scenario is the standard.
+One or multiple management will reach the same ethernet administration networks, and federate the same pool of nodes.

 .. image:: images/one_iceberg_example_1.svg